Our lettings policy

 • Private rented tenants whose property is in a poor condition

-• Vulnerable tenants who are experiencing serious and persistent Anti-Social Behaviour and who have reported the issue to relevant parties
+• Vulnerable tenants who are experiencing serious and persistent Anti-Social Behaviour and who have reported the issue to the relevant parties

 Bronze priority will be awarded to: